Saturday, March 31, 2007

 Oh yeah - don't forget leaving your house on sudden notice in your Sunday best sweatpants so strangers can troop through it and judge you on your home hygienics, and whether or not they like the neighbors; and the neighbors kids and three or four large dogs, or the fact that you are NOT a vegetarian.

 And this can go on for one, two or three months?
 Longer?
 Or until your spouse finds a job halfway across the country, too?
-Why does anybody even move out of their recliner, let alone a place where
+Why does anybody even move out of their recliner, let alone a place where their kids, pets and in-laws can eat over the sink if they feel like it?

 (Bear, our canine companion, and a tasty treat.)